 Closing your mouth to breathe makes your diaphragm 'work for it' to pull air in through the nose and this keeps your abdominal muscles and your pelvic floor stronger and in better shape.
-Conversely, a stronger pelvic floor and abdominal musculature makes your diaphragm more efficient and your breathing better.
+Similarly, a stronger pelvic floor and abdominal musculature makes your diaphragm more efficient and your breathing slower, deeper and more efficient.

 So now you know what abdominal exercises you shouldn't do with a bad back.
 Let's see what the Best Abs Exercises are.
-Although perhaps more subtle in-the-doing, they are highly efficient, particularly at strengthening the deep and intermediate layers of the abdominal musculature that hold in the lower belly without stooping you over, or weakening the pelvic floor.
+Although perhaps more subtle in-the-doing, they are highly efficient, particularly at strengthening the deep and intermediate layers of your abdominal musculature that hold in the lower belly.
+They do this without stooping you over, or weakening your pelvic floor.

-Similar, but different, is this piece on Best Lower Abs Exercises.
-Getting fit or get-your-back-better binges are often more a matter of 'doing something' than thoughtful care of what your'e doing.
-Again, if you're of a mind to do something pro-active it's important to get the very best from the best exercises, not nearly the best from near-enough regimes riddled with un-corrected flaws.
+Similar but different is this piece on Best Lower Abs Exercises.
+Get-fit binges are often ill-thought out and frenetic. if you're of a mind to do something pro-active it's important to do the best exercises, not near-enough regimes riddled with un-corrected flaws.

 Here is a more in-depth appraisal of the role of transversus abdominis muscle and the fad of core stability training.
 You'll read here that we all need a stronger abdominal wall, but no one muscle in preference to the rest.